Skip to main content

 In his role as supervising therapist, Dwayne attended the next treatment session, at which Mr. Hughes complained to him of pain and increased irritation and burning sensations to all the areas the OTA had previously treated using ultrasound.
 Dwayne reviewed the patient’s chart and realized there were several problems pertaining to this patient’s standard of care.

 First, the OTA had improperly altered the original treatment plan to include ultrasound, which was not part of the plan of care established by Dwayne as the supervising OT.
 Secondly, ultrasound is a modality requiring a prescription, which had not been ordered by Mr. Hughes’ primary care provider, as well as training, which Sheila had not yet completed.
-Finally, ultrasound is contraindicated in this situation.
+Finally, ultrasound was contraindicated in this situation.

 Following the patient’s session, Dwayne immediately followed the burn center’s protocol for reporting these problems so that corrective action could be taken with Sheila and the patient.